kmerckae/panda_safe_hrc_tutorial/source/index.rst

 at Vrije Universiteit Brussel, but this is always mentioned on top of the page.
 The major part is generally written such that researchers in other research groups can also follow this tutorial.

+---

+In the *Gazebo Simulation* chapter ...

 .. toctree::
    :maxdepth: 1
    :caption: Gazebo Simulation

    gazebo_panda/gazebo_start

-In the *Gazebo Simulation* chapter ...
+In the *Franka Emika Panda Robot Arm* chapter you will get acquainted with the Panda robot.
+At the end, you will be able to control the robot via the Franka Control Interface (FCI) and you will be able to plan a trajectory with MoveIt and follow it.

 .. toctree::
    :maxdepth: 1